slsa-framework/slsa-github-generator/internal/builders/bazel/README.md

 ## Development status

-The Bazel builder is currently in beta.
-The API could change while approaching a Generally Available (GA) release.
+The Bazel builder is currently in development.

 Please try it out and
 [create an issue](https://github.com/slsa-framework/slsa-github-generator/issues/new)